giuthas-speech-research-tools/nehiyawewin-asr/README.md

 This repository contains scripts for fine-tuning Hugging Face's Whisper models on local speech data that we have used in training nêhiyawêwin / Plains Cree ASR models.
+It **does not** contain the trained models nor the training data.

 The pipeline is configured via YAML profiles to transition between local desktop testing (CPU) and high-performance computing (HPC) environments like Digital Alliance's Narval (A100 GPUs).